O Come, All Ye Faithful: Text

 The text has been translated innumerable times into English.
-The most common version today is a combination of one of Frederick Oakeley's translations of the original four verses, and William Thomas Brooke's translation of the three additional verses.
+The most common version today is a combination of one of Frederick Oakeley's translations of the original four verses, and William Thomas Brooke's translation of the first three additional verses.
 It was first published in Murray's Hymnal in 1852.
 Oakeley originally titled the song "Ye Faithful, approach ye" when it was sung at his Margaret Chapel in Marylebone (London), before it was altered to its current form.
 The song was sometimes referred to as the "Portuguese Hymn" after the Duke of Leeds, in 1795, heard a version of it sung at the Portuguese embassy in London, now Our Lady of the Assumption and St Gregory, Warwick Street.
 McKim and Randell nonetheless argue for Wade's authorship of the most popular English-language version.
 Bennett Zon offers limited support for that argument, although he also suggests that the author may instead have been someone known to Wade.